 Step 3.
 Grab a piece of tinfoil and wrap each loop of hair in it.
 Don’t use too much or too little aluminum foil for those purposes—your hair should be fully covered, but you don’t need many layers of foil on top of your loop.

 Step 4.
 Using a flat iron, scrunch the foil 3-4 times.
 Be careful, the foil will be very hot for the next few seconds, so either use heat-protective gloves or make sure you arrange your foil pieces in a way that those do not touch your face.

 PRO TIP: While you can put tinfoil all over your hair and then warm up each of the foil “cocoons” I recommend heating your foils one by one.
 That way, you’ll allow each piece to stay warm for a longer period of time (read: your curls will last longer!).

 Step 5.
 Take out the foils one by one.
 Spritz with some hair spray and you are all set!

 I hope you enjoyed this fun flat iron trick!
 Please comment below if you ever tried it yourself.
-Also, please let me know if you want to see more hair styling hacks posts on my blog—I’d love to share each and every of them with you!
+Also, please let me know if you want to see more hair styling hacks posts on my blog—I’d love to share each and every one of them with you!